joravkumar/GCTranscriptionConnector-Google/README.md

   Handles audio conversion from PCMU to PCM16 and feeds it to the API.
   Includes normalize_language_code for BCP-47 language code normalization.

+- **openai_speech_transcription.py**
+  Implements the StreamingTranscription class for real-time transcription using OpenAI's Speech-to-Text API.
+  Handles audio conversion, buffering, and sending to OpenAI's API.
+  Returns responses in a format compatible with the existing code structure.

 - **google_gemini_translation.py**
   Implements the translate_with_gemini function for translating text using Google Gemini.
   Uses structured output (via Pydantic) to ensure only the translation is returned.